shafikshaon/shafik.xyz/content/posts/interesting-facts-in-javascript.md

 ### Missing parameter default value

-In JavaScript, you can set parameter defaul value in the following way.
+In JavaScript, you can set parameter default value in the following way.

 ```javascript
 >